 Traveling with children

-Want to travel with your child, but not sure what legal steps to take?
+Want to travel with your child, but not sure what the legal requirements are?
 Are you divorced or have custody of your child and want to travel alone?
-These situations can raise a lot of questions, and it is important to be prepared.
+These situations can raise a lot of questions, and it is important that you are well prepared before you travel.
 What documents do you need?
-What are the rules if the other parent is not coming?
+What are the rules for traveling with children, especially if the other parent is not traveling with you?

-• Consent of the custodial parent(s): When parents are divorced, written consent is required from the other custodial parent to travel abroad with the child.
-This also applies in the case of co-parenting.
+• Permission to travel with children from the custodial parent(s): If parents are divorced, written permission from the other parent is required to travel abroad with the child.
+This also applies in cases of joint custody.

-• Proof of custody: To avoid problems at customs, it is advisable to bring a copy of the custody register, showing who has custody of the child.
+• Proof of parental authority: To avoid problems at customs, it is advisable to bring a copy of the parental authority register, which shows who has parental authority over the child.

-• Statement about the trip: In addition to the consent form, additional documents such as a copy of the other parent's passport and flight or residence confirmation may be requested.
+• Declaration of travel: In addition to the consent form, other documents may be required, such as a copy of the other parent's passport and confirmation of flight or accommodation.

-The consent form: crucial for a worry-free trip
+The consent form: essential for a worry-free trip

-The consent form is crucial when traveling alone with your child.
-It must be completed and signed by both custodial parents.
-This form records details about the trip, place of residence and duration of the trip.
-Without this document, you risk being stopped at the border and not being able to carry out your vacation plans.
+The consent form is essential for traveling with children when only one parent is traveling.
+It must be completed and signed by both parents.
+This form outlines the details of the trip, where you will be staying, and how long you will be traveling.
+Without this document, you run the risk of being stopped at the border and not being able to carry out your vacation plans.

-Want to know more about your rights when traveling with children?
-Or do you need immediate help obtaining permission?
-Our family law attorneys are ready to assist you legally and prepare the necessary documents correctly.
+Want to know more about your rights and responsibilities when traveling with children?
+Or do you need immediate assistance in obtaining permission to travel with children?
+Our family law attorneys are available to provide you with legal assistance and to properly prepare the necessary documents.

 Sandra Verburgt